VinceJiale/WebSNA-notes/README.md

  * Week 3 -- Social network analysis I
  * Week 4 -- Social network analysis II

+From Week 1 to Week 4, Assessment Preparation Challenges: weekly optional challenges (included in coding notebook).
+There are no solutions to these challenges.

 The notes are re-constructed from the [repo](https://github.com/drpawelo/web-and-social-network-analytics-notes).